Risk of type 2 diabetes rises after COVID; organ transplant from donors who had COVID likely safe

 People may be at increased risk for developing diabetes for up to a year after a diagnosis of COVID-19, according to two studies.

+Louis Health Care System said on Twitter.
+After accounting for other risk factors, including how often subjects in both groups saw their doctors, that translated to a 40 per cent higher risk after COVID-19, his team reported on Monday in The Lancet Diabetes & Endocrinology.
+The higher risk for diabetes was evident even in people who had mild or asymptomatic COVID-19 and even in people who did not have any other risk factors for diabetes, Al-Aly told Reuters.

-In a separate study of 35,865 people with COVID-19 published last week in Diabetologia https://link.springer.com/article/10.1007/s00125-022-05670-0, researchers found a 28per cent higher risk of developing diabetes compared to a group with non-COVID upper respiratory infections.
+In a separate study of 35,865 people with COVID-19 published last week in Diabetologia, researchers found a 28 per cent higher risk of developing diabetes compared to a group with non-COVID upper respiratory infections.
 Nearly all new cases in both studies were type 2 diabetes, which can sometimes be controlled by weight loss and diet changes.
 The authors all recommend that COVID-19 survivors with symptoms of diabetes, such as excessive thirst or frequent urination should seek medical attention.

 Both teams are expected to outline their experimental protocols for use of such organs.
-Dr. Cameron Wolfe and Dr. Emily Eichenberger, from Duke University Medical Center in North Carolina, will advise that lungs or intestines should only be used if the donor last tested positive for the virus more than 20 days prior, while other organs can be transplanted safely if the donor was not dying of COVID-19 or having excessive blood clotting, the conference organizers said in a statement.
+Dr Cameron Wolfe and Dr Emily Eichenberger, from Duke University Medical Center in North Carolina, will advise that lungs or intestines should only be used if the donor last tested positive for the virus more than 20 days prior, while other organs can be transplanted safely if the donor was not dying of COVID-19 or having excessive blood clotting, the conference organisers said in a statement.

 Professor Paolo Grossi of the University of Insubria in Italy and colleagues have transplanted livers, hearts, and kidneys from SARS-CoV-2-positive donors.
 "As we move deeper into 2022, the transplant community will undoubtedly learn more about using various organs from donors with recent or active COVID-19," Grossi wrote in an advance copy if his presentation seen by Reuters.
 "Although the published data are encouraging, the safety of deceased donors in these scenario is (unproven) given the small sample size of the published studies," he said.